LCSW, 8 years of experience

 I’m down-to-earth, culturally aware, and genuinely care about your growth.
 I balance real talk with therapeutic tools, so sessions feel both validating and effective.
 Clients often say they feel safe, seen, and understood with me and that means everything.

-I work with people who are tired of holding everything in, showing up strong for everyone else, and feeling unseen in the process.
-Whether you’re dealing with stress, identity issues, family drama, or just trying to make sense of it all; I’m here for you.
-I especially love working with adolescent/teens, college students, and young adults (ages 11-25) figuring out who they are while breaking cycles and setting boundaries.
+I work with adolescents, teens, and young adults ages 11–25.
+If you’re tired of holding everything in, showing up strong for everyone else, and feeling unseen in the process—you’re not alone.
+Whether you’re navigating stress, identity struggles, family drama, or just trying to make sense of it all, I’m here to help.
+I especially enjoy working with folks in this age range who are figuring out who they are, breaking generational cycles, and learning to set boundaries that protect their peace. ***Please note: Appointments after 3pm are reserved for clients ages 11–18.

 CBT helps you understand how your thoughts, feelings, and actions are connected.
 In our sessions, we’ll work together to notice unhelpful patterns and practice healthier ways to cope, think, and respond to life’s challenges.